What Is the Difference Between Copayment and Coinsurance?

-If you’ve ever had health insurance, you’re probably familiar with the terms copayment (or copay) and coinsurance.
-Understanding these terms will help you better understand your out-of-pocket expenses for the health insurance plans you are considering so you can choose a plan that is best for you.
+If you’ve never had health insurance, you might not be familiar with the difference between a copayment and coinsurance.
+Understanding these two terms can help you better understand your out-of-pocket expenses for the health insurance plans you’re considering so you can choose a plan that is right for your needs.

 Copayment and coinsurance are both forms of cost sharing.
 When you need services, you and your health insurance provider each pay for a part of the cost of your care.
 The difference between a copayment and coinsurance is how the costs are split up.